Clastify logo

 What oxidation state means

-An oxidation state is a signed number assigned to an atom in a species.
-It shows the charge that atom would have if all bonds were treated as fully ionic.
-The term oxidation number means the same thing in this course.
-Write oxidation states with the sign first, then an Arabic numeral: +2, −1, +7, and so on.
+An oxidation state is a signed number given to an atom in a species.
+It shows the charge that atom would have if all the bonds were treated as fully ionic.
+In this course, oxidation number means the same thing.
+Write oxidation states with the sign first, then an Arabic numeral: +2+2, 1-1, +7+7, and so on.

-Think of this as bookkeeping.
-It doesn’t mean every compound is ionic.
-In water, oxygen is more electronegative than hydrogen, so for oxidation-state purposes the bonding electrons are assigned to oxygen.
-Oxygen is assigned −2, and each hydrogen is assigned +1.
+This is bookkeeping.
+It does not mean every compound is ionic.
+In water, oxygen is more electronegative than hydrogen, so for oxidation-state calculations the bonding electrons are assigned to oxygen.
+Oxygen is assigned 2-2 and each hydrogen is assigned +1+1.

 Rules for deducing oxidation states